NOMADIC DINING - FREQUENTLY ASKED QUESTIONS

 How much does a ticket to Midunu cost?
 What does it include?

 The price will vary based on the menu for each event.
-Currently, the nomadic experience is 300 GHS per person.
-It includes a welcome drink, our 8-9 course meal, water, tea or coffee.
-We offer the 8-9 course meal with a wine pairing per course at 400 GHS per person.
-Additional beverages are available during the dinner.
+Currently, the nomadic experience is 500 GHS per person.
+It includes a welcome drink, canapés, our 5-7 course meal and a juice or wine pairing.

 Why do you use tickets instead of reservations?

 Midunu has limited seating, and we want to create an intimate environment for our guests.
-Ticketing allows us to anticipate who is coming in and to give guests an all-encompassing experience using the freshest products in the market.
+Ticketing allows us to anticipate who is coming in and to give guests an all-encompassing experience using the freshest products in the market, while limiting food waste.

 Can I get a refund once purchased?
 Can I exchange my ticket my ticket for a different night?